 In some cases, your tooth won’t be able to be saved.
 In these situations, our Dentists may recommend dental implants.
 These clever false teeth look and work like your natural teeth, and blend into your smile.
 Dental implants are strong and sturdy and should last a lifetime.

-To enquire about our treatments here in Clapham Common, such as dental implants or fissure sealants, get in touch with our friendly team of Dentists today.
+To enquire about our treatments here in Clapham Common, such as dental implants or fissure sealants, get in touch with our friendly team of Dentists today or simply book online.

 More Dental Implant posts here